-Part 1 Degrees and Other Awards Conferred (July 1, 2012 - June 30, 2013)
+Part 1 Degrees and Other Awards Conferred

+(July 1, 2013 - June 30, 2014)

-Part 1 of the survey MUST be completed first for four-year colleges and universities and first, along with Part 4, for two-year colleges with bachelor's degrees to determine the proper category for each of the institutions in your report.
-Only those institutions meeting the criteria for a different category for the third consecutive time will be changed to a new category.
+Part 1 of the survey MUST be completed first for four-year colleges and universities and first, along with Part 4, for two-year colleges with bachelor's degrees to determine the proper SREB category for each of the institutions in your report.
+Once again, only those institutions meeting the criteria for a different category for the third consecutive time will be changed to a new category.
 Institutions that might be eligible for reclassification are identified in the data template.

 This part of the survey combines the request for the classification verification information and the request for degrees and awards conferred.
-Enter the degrees and other awards (IPEDS guidelines) for each college, university or technical institution for the 2012-13 in each applicable column and revise any 2011-12 entries as necessary.
+Enter the degrees and other awards (not graduates) for each college, university or technical institution for the 2013-14 year in the appropriate column and revise any 2012-13 entries as necessary.
+Please use the IPEDS definition of a degree or award.

-For institutions awarding doctoral degrees, enter the doctoral degrees in the 10 highest volume fields (2-digit CIP) to permit classification verification.
-For institutions awarding master's, education specialist, and post-master's degrees, enter the degrees in the 10 highest volume fields (2-digit CIP) to permit classification.
+For institutions awarding doctoral degrees, enter the doctoral degrees in the 10 highest volume fields (based on the 2-digit CIP code) to permit classification verification.
+For institutions awarding master's, education specialist, and post-master's degrees, enter the degrees in the 10 highest volume fields (2-digit CIP) to permit classification verification.

-For all institutions awarding bachelor's degrees, enter the number of bachelor's degree recipients who are identified as teacher preparation graduates (1) by major according to a teacher education CIP-code designation (principally 13.10's, 13.12's and 13.13's of the CIP); or (2) by virtue of taking other requisite teacher education courses; or (3) those otherwise identified as teacher preparation graduates.
-(In the case of (3), please insert a comment explaining how they are identified.)
+For all institutions awarding bachelor's degrees, enter the number of bachelor's degrees that are identified as teacher preparation degrees (1) by major according to a teacher education CIP-code designation (principally 13.10's, 13.12's and 13.13's of the CIP); or (2) by virtue of taking other requisite teacher education courses; or (3) those otherwise identified as teacher preparation degrees.
+(In the case of (3), please insert a comment explaining how these degrees are identified as teacher preparation.)

-Only for two-year colleges awarding bachelor's degrees: enter the bachelor's degrees in the five highest volume fields to permit classification verification.
+For two-year colleges awarding bachelor's degrees only: enter the bachelor's degrees in the five highest volume fields to permit classification verification.

-- Less Than 2-Year Awards (IPEDS Codes 1 & 2) - At Least 2-Year, But Less Than 4-Year Awards (IPEDS Code 4) - Associate's Degrees (IPEDS Code 3) - Bachelor's Degrees (IPEDS Code 5) - Numbers in Teacher Preparation Programs as indicated by... - Major (CIP) - Courses - Other - o Bachelor's Degrees by Field (to be completed ONLY for Two-Year with Bachelor's) - Five 2-Digit CIP Designations with the Largest Number of Awards (list in descending order) - CIP 1/ # 1CIP 5/ #5 - Post-Bachelor's Certificates (IPEDS Code 6) - Master's/Education Specialist/Post Master's Degrees (IPEDS Codes 7 & 8 -- Code 8 includes old code 11 first professional certificates) - Ten 2-Digit CIP Designations with the Largest Number of Awards (list in descending order) - CIP 1/ # 1CIP 10/ #10 - All Other Master's, Education Specialist & Post-Master's - Research/Scholarship Doctoral Degrees (IPEDS Code 17) - Ten 2-Digit CIP Designations with the Largest Number of Awards (list in descending order) - CIP 1/ # 1CIP 10/ #10 - All Other Research/ Scholarship Doctorate's - Professional Practice Doctoral Degrees / First Professional Degrees (IPEDS Code 18 --10 in old system) - o Law (CIP 22.0101)
+- Less Than 2-Year Awards (IPEDS Codes 1 & 2)

+- At Least 2-Year, But Less Than 4-Year Awards (IPEDS Code 4)

+- Associate's Degrees (IPEDS Code 3)

+- Bachelor's Degrees (IPEDS Code 5)

+- Numbers in Teacher Preparation Programs as indicated by...

+- Major (CIP code)

+- Courses

+- Other

+- o Bachelor's Degrees by Field (to be completed ONLY for Two-Year with Bachelor's)

+- Five 2-Digit CIP Designations with the Largest Number of Awards (list in descending order)

+- CIP 1/ # 1CIP 5/ #5

+- Post-Bachelor's Certificates (IPEDS Code 6)

+- Master's/Education Specialist/Post Master's Degrees (IPEDS Codes 7 & 8 -- Code 8 includes old code 11 first professional certificates)

+- o Ten 2-Digit CIP Designations with the Largest Number of Awards (list in descending order)

+- CIP 1/ # 1CIP 10/ #10

+- All Other Master's, Education Specialist & Post-Master's

+- Research/Scholarship Doctoral Degrees (IPEDS Code 17)

+- Ten 2-Digit CIP Designations with the Largest Number of Awards (list in descending order)

+- CIP 1/ # 1CIP 10/ #10

+- All Other Research/ Scholarship Doctorate's

+- Professional Practice Doctoral Degrees / First Professional Degrees (IPEDS Code 18 --10 in old system)

+- o Law (CIP 22.0101)

-- Medicine (CIP 51.1201)
+- o Medicine (CIP 51.1201)

 - o Dentistry (CIP 51.0401)

 - Pharmacy (CIP 51.2001)

-- Chiropractic Medicine (CIP 51.0101)
+- o Chiropractic Medicine (CIP 51.0101)

 - Optometry (CIP 51.1701)

-- Osteopathic Medicine (CIP 51.1901)
+- o Osteopathic Medicine (CIP 51.1901)

 - Veterinary Medicine (CIP 51.2401)

 - Podiatry (CIP 51.2101)

-- o Additional Professional Practice Doctorate's
+- Additional Professional Practice Doctorate's

 - Other Doctorate's (neither research/scholarship or professional practice)